erosDiffusion/ComfyUI-ErosDiffusion-ControlnetMaps/README.md

 ## Key Features

 - Cache lookup by filename and map type (supports multiple extensions).
-- `auto` mode detects existing map types and only runs connected preprocessors when needed.
+- `auto` mode detects existing map types and only runs connected preprocessors when needed (returns the first connected, top to bottom)
-- `generate_all` option to batch-save all connected preprocessors and the original image.
+- `generate_all` option to batch-save all connected preprocessors and the original image tags them and saves all maps to cache folder
-- Tagging: comma-separated `tags` input is persisted to a lightweight metadata DB for later retrieval and UI updates.
+- Tagging: comma-separated `tags` input is persisted to a lightweight metadata DB for later retrieval and UI updates. you can connect an llm to the source image and have comma separated list of tags of your choice
 - Browse and search the nodes by tag or type and easily select the image for reuse.

 ## Nodes